ChristianCaldwell5/AngularToDo/README.md

 # AngularToDo
-To do list created with Angular
+To do list created with Angular and Firebase